 3. Creative Commons is a great resource.
-Make sure that you check the correct box at the top if you are going to use the photo for commercial purposes or modify, adapt or build upon (like adding text or banners in PicMonkey).
+Make sure that you check the correct box at the top if you are going to use the photo for commercial purposes or modify, adapt, or build upon (like adding text or banners in PicMonkey).

 Infographics are another big question.
-Many infographics provide the embed code so that it can be shared on blogs and website with a link back to their original source.
+Many infographics provide the embed code so that it can be shared on blogs and websites with a link back to their original source.
 Sara Hawkins commented on my Google+ post saying ” with infographics, just like all works that would be subject to copyright, we never really know what the copyright holder will agree with.
 Most infographic creators want them shared, but they also want to be given credit.
-Some watermark/include attribution on the graphic incase people forget to provide attribution.
+Some watermark/include attribution on the graphic in case people forget to provide attribution.
 But the “best practice” should always be to obtain permission or have a very clear Fair Use claim.
 Because not providing, at minimum, some type of attribution can lead to the ethical claim of plagiarism, if someone is going to share w/o permission or being covered by an exception, the share should provide attribution.
-When sharing, often the best thing is to see if the creator of a work included some type of social share mechanism – embed code, notation of how to link/share, a share button for any of the social networks.
-If there is a social share mechanism it's always best to use that because there is code embeded that maintains the tracking.
+When sharing, often the best thing is to see if the creator of work included some type of social share mechanism – embed code, notation of how to link/share, a share button for any of the social networks.
+If there is a social share mechanism it's always best to use that because there is code embedded that maintains the tracking.
 It's the cut/paste, screenshots, downloads that often create the problems.”
 (NOTE: this is not legal advice from Sara Hawkins, this is a public commentary on social media and used with permission.)

 A fantastic point made by my friend blogger and social media persona Megan Sheakowski, “Sometimes people you see share photos on social media have behind the scenes agreements with groups and networks they are in about sharing photos with credits and links.
 I myself share many photo posts over here and do have permission from hundreds of bloggers in my niche to use a photo on social media and on my blog, but the general reader would never know that.

 I think people get into gray areas when they start to use what they see others doing as a best practice.
-I am not a lawyer (although I used to have Supreme Court justice aspirations!) but think that a good rule of thumb would be to follow Sara Hawkins‘ advice regardless of what it looks like others are doing.”
+I am not a lawyer (although I used to have Supreme Court justice aspirations!) but think that a good rule of thumb would be to follow Sara Hawkins” advice regardless of what it looks like others are doing.”

 You can, of course, contact the photographer or artist to request to use permission to use their photo or use your own photography.
 If you use your own photos, you might want to add a watermark to your image.
-You can do this in Photoshop, PicMonkey or PicMarkr.
+You can do this in Photoshop, PicMonkey, or PicMarkr.
 Pic Markr lets you upload up to five images and add one watermark to them all.